-Chef Aarón Sánchez is in Las Vegas searching for the tastiest tacos Sin City has to offer.
-Las Vegas is a hub for exquisite crossover Mexican food and Aarón goes after some unique Korean and Hawaiian Mexican fusions from KoMex and Braddah's Island Style, before stopping off for some more traditional dishes from Los Antojos and El Dorado Cantina.
+Chef Aaron Sanchez is in Las Vegas, Nevada, searching for the tastiest tacos Sin City has to offer.
+Las Vegas is a hub for exquisite crossover Mexican food and Aaron goes after some unique Korean and Hawaiian-Mexican fusions from KoMex and Braddah's Island Style, before stopping off for some more traditional dishes from Los Antojos and El Dorado Cantina.

 Since 2000, the city of Atlanta has seen an explosion in their Hispanic population, resulting in some amazing things happening in the food scene.
-Chef Aarón Sánchez's first stop is at The Original El Taco where he gets down on a fusion of Mexican and Southern cooking.
-From there, Aarón gets some wild boar at Bar Taco and chorizo at Alma Cocina, before he rounds out his trip at Taqueria Del Sol where Aarón makes tamales from scratch with Chef/owner Eddie Hernandez.
+Chef Aaron Sanchez's first stop is at The Original El Taco, where he gets down on a fusion of Mexican and Southern cooking.
+From there, Aaron gets some wild boar at Bartaco and chorizo at Alma Cocina before he rounds out his trip at Taqueria Del Sol, where Aaron makes tamales from scratch with owner Eddie Hernandez.